Got a question? Call us now! 469-443-0458

 Manual Therapy for Your Injury

 Any joint, muscle, or tissue that is inflamed or tense would actively benefit from manual therapy.
 Manual therapy isn’t limited to a specific part of your body.
 Overall, that means that any joint or muscle can actively be treated by manual therapy.
-The range of conditions vary and manual therapy could treat knee osteoarthritis, shoulder impingement, or even inflammation in the jaw.
+The range of conditions varies and manual therapy could treat knee osteoarthritis, shoulder impingement, or even inflammation in the jaw.

 Manual therapy effectively addresses the mechanical, biochemical, and psychological qualities of the treatment process.
-You’re expected to see better range of motion in stiffer joints and pain relief by improving how your brain processes pain signals.
-One of your body’s main systems that control pain is activated by specific muscle movements, which means that manual therapy can help ease how much pain you experience.
+You’re expected to see a better range of motion in stiffer joints and pain relief by improving how your brain processes pain signals.
+One of your body’s main systems that controls pain is activated by specific muscle movements, which means that manual therapy can help ease how much pain you experience.

 Soft Tissue Techniques: Used when a muscle, tendon, or ligament is too tight and causing pain.